 - A5.20 During the development and throughout the consultation period of FREDs 43 to 48, the ASB undertook an extensive programme of outreach aimed at raising awareness of the proposals and to address the view (held by some) that previous consultations had not gathered sufficient evidence to support and test the assumptions made. - A5.21 As part of the outreach programme to obtain both formal and informal feedback, a series of meetings and events took place with users, including with lenders to small and medium-sized entities.
-Lenders noted that financial statements are an important part of their decision-making process when considering whether to provide finance and, whilst a decision to provide finance is not based on financial statements alone, they provide useful information and verification to the lender.
+Lenders noted that financial statements are an important part of their decision-making process when considering whether to provide finance and, whilst

-38 The EU's consultation process on review of the Accounting Directives is summarised at http://ec.europa.eu/internal_market/ accounting/sme_accounting/review_directives_en.htm
+&lt;sup>39 The EU's consultation process on review of the Accounting Directives is summarised at http://ec.europa.eu/internal\market/ accounting/sme accounting/review directives en.htm

-- A5.22 Although the ASB and the Accounting Council employed their best efforts to obtain feedback from users (a constituent group historically difficult to engage with formally) it is disappointing that limited formal responses were received and the Accounting Council has not been more successful in obtaining input from users. - A5.23 In addition, a review was made of academic research that addressed the users of the financial statements of small and medium-sized entities.
+- a decision to provide finance is not based on financial statements alone, they provide useful information and verification to the lender. - A5.22 Although the ASB and the Accounting Council employed their best efforts to obtain feedback from users (a constituent group historically difficult to engage with formally) it is disappointing that limited formal responses were received and the Accounting Council has not been more successful in obtaining input from users. - A5.23 In addition, a review was made of academic research that addressed the users of the financial statements of small and medium-sized entities.
 The conclusion drawn from the research was that many entities requested financial statements from Companies House when considering whether to trade with another entity.
 The European Federation of Accountants and Auditors (EFAA) issued, in May 2011, a statement that identified the users of financial statements, noting who the users of SMEs' financial statements are and that information on the public record assists all users of financial statements of SMEs by providing, in an efficient manner, basic information that protects their rights. - A5.24 The ASB considered that the outreach programme had gleaned information from people who would not normally submit formal responses to a consultation and provided very useful information that could be used in developing the next stage of the project.
 The ASB noted that whilst this information was not part of the public record, as are formal consultation responses, it could use the information to assist in developing the revised FREDs 46 to 48, supplementing information contained in responses, and would seek further comment in the next stage of its deliberations. - A5.25 The Accounting Council continued the work of the ASB in finalising FRSs 100 to 102.
 The responses to FREDs 46 to 48 were analysed and discussed, and engagements were conducted to take into account the views and suggestions of all relevant associations and contacts.
 Respondents and outreach contacts were satisfied with FREDs 46 to 48, and many of the response letters were forthcoming in their overall praise for the proposals.
 A significant number of constituents anticipated cost savings arising from the application of FRS 101.
 Many respondents considered that FRS 102 would improve UK accounting standards, in particular by introducing requirements for accounting for financial instruments.
 Further they considered that the improvements will be achieved in a way that will be proportionate to the needs of users, and that once the transition phase has been overcome, it will have the effect of reducing the reporting burden on those UK companies that adopt it.